nsmithuk/local-kms/README.md

 * Key Policies: Get

 #### Seeding
-Seeding allow LKMS to be supplied with a set of pre-defined keys and aliases on startup, giving you a deterministic and versionable way to manage test keys.
+Seeding allows LKMS to be supplied with a set of pre-defined keys and aliases on startup, giving you a deterministic and versionable way to manage test keys.

 If a key in the seeding file already exists, it will not be overwritten or amended by the seeding process.